 Clogged drains are a common menace that most homeowners experience at some point.

-However, it is incredibly frustrating to have to deal with them.
-A clogged drain in a bathtub, toilet, kitchen sink or shower drain can emit an unpleasant smell and significantly damage the overall plumbing system.
+However, it is incredibly frustrating to deal with them.
+A clogged drain in a bathtub, toilet, kitchen sink, or shower can emit an unpleasant smell and significantly damage the overall plumbing system.

-And sometimes, you might even have to deal with a mess due to a backed-up drain on your home’s plumbing system.
+Sometimes, a backed-up drain on your home’s plumbing system can cause a mess.
 You may think your best bet is to contact professionals to clean it.
 However, we have a few helpful tips and tricks you can employ to ensure that your drains don’t clog easily.

 Maintaining a healthy plumbing system begins by preventing clogged drains.
 So, read on to learn how to avoid blocked drains, check the early signs to prevent blockages and some of the best preventive measures to help you approach this issue.